mjwebster/schools_mca/ReadMe.md

 ## R script

 The R script called "process_test_score_data" pulls the MCA data (and other data) from the mySQL server.
-It uses It spits out data that is summarized at the school level.
+It spits out data that is summarized at the school level.

 It joins the data to data on the number of kids on free/reduced price lunch (poverty), calculates the percentage proficient, and then runs regression analyses on the math results and reading results.